 Reasons for the claim.

 The date the claim arose.

 Amount of money claimed.
 You may ask for court costs on the Affidavit and Claim - DC84 by writing the amount of money claimed plus costs.
 The Court will determine if costs will be awarded.
 Costs include the filing fee, motion fee and service fee.

 You must sign the Affidavit and Claim - DC84 form in the presence of a court deputy clerk or a notary public.

 Visit the Small Claims Fees page to find the costs associated with starting a case.

-How is the defendant notified of the lawsuit?
+How will a defendant be notified of the lawsuit?

 The defendant (person being sued ) has to be served with a copy of the Affidavit and Claim - DC84 form by an appointed court officer, legally competent adult who is not a party, an officer of a corporate party or by certified mail for an additional fee ($12 per individual, $7 for a business) that is added to your filing fee.
 If you utilize this court's process server, the court officer will invoice the plaintiff for the service fee plus mileage calculated at 1-1/2 times the State of Michigan premium rate.
 MCL 600.2559(4).